VebjornNyvoll/famshare_it1901/famshare/fxui/README.md

 # fxui
-TODO

 **Fxui** contains the following classes:

-- App.java
+- App.java launches the program and sets up the stage.

-- FamController.java
+- FamController.java is the controller for the FXML file.
+It contains all the methods for the buttons and other elements in the FXML file.

-Under **resources** you will find the FXML files used by the app, and a file with settings for savePaths, serverURI and which
+Under **resources** you will find the FXML files used by the app, and a file with settings for savePaths, serverURI.

 TODO
 ![Classdiagram]